-- Based on information from court transcripts Leopoldo Beltran was the TARGET of another investigation which was likely the Lindsay Buziak murder investigation.
+- Based on information from court transcripts Leopoldo Rojo Beltran was the TARGET of another investigation which was likely the Lindsay Buziak murder investigation.
 This is likely the reason CBSA did not arrest Leo Beltran in April 2008 when they were aware he was in Canada illegally.
 This was TWO MONTHS after Lindsay’s murder.
-They were probably surveilling him to gain intel.
+They were probably surveilling him to gather intel.

 - “Sometime between November 6, 2003, and his latest arrest on December 3, 2008, Rojo Beltran once again entered Canada illegally.
 It is unknown to the CBSA how or where he entered the country.
 However, the CBSA was aware as early as April 20, 2008, that Rojo Beltran was in Canada and had information about his location.
 He was not legally authorized to be in Canada during this time period.”

 - The offender’s personal circumstances include that the CBSA was aware of his presence in Canada illegally, but yet the CBSA delayed charging and prosecuting him for a lengthy period of time.

 - The offender submitted that his time in custody and lengthy house arrest upon release should be considered in his application for a discharge.
 He also argues that the CBSA delayed prosecuting him and in doing so, allowed him to stay in Canada.

 - I am not persuaded by these arguments.